jasonsalem2002/jasonsalem2002/README.md

 - ❓ You can ask me any Cyber security related question.

--  📥 The best way to reach me is through Discord (jay2002#9765)
+-  📥 The best way to reach me is through Telegram (@jasonsalem)